Sleeping with Lower Back Discomfort

 What If I’m Still Not Sure My Mattress Is the Issue?

-If you’ve gone through the list and you’re still unsure of the root cause for your back discomfort, your best bet is probably going to the mattress store to try some out for yourself.
+If the source of your lower back discomfort is unclear, testing different mattresses can help determine whether inadequate support is contributing to the problem.
 By comparing new mattresses to the one you currently have, you can determine whether it’s the mattress itself that needs replacing.

 What Should I Look for When Buying a New Mattress?